 Dental Fillings: What To Expect

 A dental filling is typically completed during a single visit to our Knoxville, TN dentist office with the use of a local anesthetic for your comfort.
+If you suffer from dental anxiety, you can elect to have a sedation dentistry treatment to ease the process.
 Most dental fillings are quick and cause minimal discomfort for patients.

 Dr. Cain will begin the process by numbing the area, then removing the decayed part of the tooth to be treated.
 A color matched composite resin will be placed on the tooth and sculpted for a natural look and comfortable smile.
 The resin will be sealed and polished for a lasting result.